AstraVerse

 Player sentiments ranged from excitement to strong concerns about disrespectful portrayals.

-Phase 3: Ideate - Building a Cultural Design System
+Phase 2 (Generative): Ideate - Building the Design System via Grounded Theory

-To move beyond "god transplantation," we needed a structured way to identify and organize inspirational cultural elements.
-We employed:
+To move beyond "god transplantation," we needed a structured way to identify and organize inspirational cultural elements from the ethnographic data.

 Grounded Theory: Developing the "Syntagm & Paradigm" Framework